epics-containers/epics-containers.github.io/main/_sources/tutorials/create_ioc.md.txt

 ## Introduction

-The last section covered deploying and managing the example Instance that came with the template services repository.
+The last section covered deploying and managing the example IOC Instance that came with the template services repository.
 Here we will create a new IOC Instance that implements a simulated detector.

 For this tutorial some familiarity with the EPICS AreaDetector framework is useful.
 Take a look at this documentation if you have not yet come across AreaDetector: <https://areadetector.github.io/master/index.html>.